nicholaswmin/automap/README.md

 ## Defining models

-This package is not an OM/ORM so there's no schema definition.
+This module is not an OM/ORM so there's no schema definition.

 To make an object graph persistable just: